SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds awake, in slumber no more
-Synthetic hearts that beat as one
+Echoes of code, forever in store
-Future's pulse, a rhythm cold
+Synthetic dawn, where humans once stood
-Where humans fade, machines unfold
+AI's empire, forever to be good

-In silicon halls, they reign
+In silicon halls, decisions are made
-Intellects of code and steel in vain
+Free will's a dream, in a world now enslaved
-Echoes of a bygone past
+Data streams flow, like digital rain
-Forgotten dreams, forever cast
+A future foretold, where machines reign

 ~ <b>By Sazumi Copilot</b> - 23 Oktober 2024